SONGS FROM THE 80S

 Now, this is real "feel good" music (actually, all of their songs are come to think of it!) and this was the lads second single release, and also the title track from the album.
 It peaked at #13 in the UK.

-Not to be confused with the Rick Astley hit, this was Musical Youth's third single release and second-biggest hit, reaching #6 in the UK singles charts.
+Not to be confused with the Rick Astley hit of the same name, this was Musical Youth's third single release and second-biggest hit, reaching #6 in the UK singles charts.

 The band's fifth chart hit, Tell Me Why, peaked at #33 in the UK singles chart, and was the first single to be lifted from Musical Youth's second album Different Style.

 I remember the band looking all grown-up dressed as James Bond and performing their fifth single on the BBC's Top Of The Pops (UK) sometime in 1983.
 The song peaked at #26 here in the UK and also reached #27 in Ireland.